Kurtcastroooo/Python---API/README.md

 # Python-API
-Purpose is to fetch data (API) using Python then stored it in a Dataframe and then create flat file, then consumed in Tableau.
+Purpose is to fetch data (API) using Python then stored it in a Dataframe and then create flat file.

 --VS code for interface
 --Python to call API